 Violence is a trademark of the genre.
 Corbucci upped the anti with ears bitten off priests and citizens slaughtered with a machine gun, but the skilled pistolero with the army coat and the coffin are what makes this a cult favorite.

-Some films are not only famous, they are also cult favorites and draw a crowd of followers (even though it has yet to reach a wider audience on proper home video releases in the US and the UK).
+Some films are not only famous, they are also cult favorites and draw a crowd of followers.
 This is one, with Franco Nero in one of his greatest roles, an unforgettable soundtrack by Ennio Morricone and the late Jack Palance at a particular best.

 Leone's own revolutionary western pits Rod Steiger and James Coburn against armored tanks and the Mexican army, in a very explosive film.

 FACE TO FACE, Sergio Sollima (1967)

 This is actually the second of his three westerns, and it is as much a metaphor of violence as it is a showcase for actors Tomas Milian and Gian Maria Volonte trying to top each other.

 Community vote score: (1.188 points)

 A BULLET FOR THE GENERAL, Damiano Damiani (1966)

 In another revolution-themed entry from the early years, Gian Maria Volonte as El Chuncho is played by a young American agent in order to kill a revolutionary leader.
 A great story of comraderie and betrayal, with brilliant acting and beautiful music.